 CAMP has evolved over the years: Deegan’s colleagues pulled out due to teaching obligations, and, in turn, the program’s scope has narrowed to the fall application process.
 But, Val Weisler ’20 stepped in as CAMP’s program coordinator, a role that includes designing and teaching the curriculum to Muhlenberg mentors, serving as a soundboard for any questions from mentors at CAMP and organizing a day of college tours.
 (Through her nonprofit organization, The Validation Project, Weisler also provided funding for college-tour transportation and the snacks available at Allen each week.)
 And, for the first time this fall, CAMP is held during Allen’s eighth period instead of after school, which has bolstered Allen students’ ability to attend regularly—it no longer conflicts with extracurriculars or after-school jobs.

-The biggest difference, of course, is that CAMP now exists as the service-learning component of an integrative learning course.
+The biggest difference, of course, is that CAMP now exists as the community-engaged learning component of an integrative learning course.
 The Muhlenberg students involved are more committed than ever—attending each week is part of their grade—and their coursework prepares them to better understand what’s happening at Allen.

 “The classroom experience discusses the causes and consequences of the opportunity gap, which is created when families and communities are under-resourced and face difficulties pulling themselves out of poverty due to economic and political forces that benefit wealthier areas,” Deegan says.
 “In class, we discuss these challenges and their interconnectedness and how public policies affect opportunities for under-resourced individuals, for better and worse.”